newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 **Calendar User**

-    The Calendar User is subuser of the Newfies-Dialer User, calendar user will be your enduser which will need to set reminders/alarms.
+    The Calendar User is sub-user of the Newfies-Dialer User, calendar user will be your end-user which will need to set reminders/alarms.
     For instance if you provide appointment reminder to doctor, the calendar user may be the doctor or the secretary.
     A Calendar User have a certain amount of limitation which are configured via Calendar User Settings.